Saturday, November 2, 2024

 I answered the phone and spoke to my sergeant, Jay Morgan.
 Morgan told me about a body Patrol found in Cameron Park at the end of Wallace Lake Road in south Caddo Parish.
 A dead body could mean a lot of different things, and it was our job to find out if this one was a suicide, accident, drowning, medical problem, or murder.

-I jumped in the shower, threw on my call-out shirt and jeans, and kissed my wife.
-I jumped in my car and called Dispatch to find out what was going on.
-Dispatcher Joyce Terry told me some kids called in about a suspicious looking bundle of laundry laying in the grass at the park, and when patrol got there, they found a body wrapped inside the bundle.
-CSI, the Coroner, and my captain were already there.
+I jumped in the shower, threw on my call-out shirt and jeans, kissed my wife and told her not to wait up.
+When I got in my car, I called Dispatch to see if I could get more details about the call.
+Joyce Terry answered.
+She told me some kids called in about a suspicious bundle of laundry laying in the grass at the park, and when patrol got there, they found a body wrapped inside the bundle.
+This was not just another dead body; it was a homicide.
+CSI, the Coroner, and my captain were already at the scene.
+I was way behind...

 Cameron Park consists of a boat ramp and a parking lot with a couple of picnic tables along the edge of Wallace Lake, a small rural lake between Caddo and DeSoto Parishes in the Red River floodplain.
 It is a destination for fishermen, high school kids with nothing to do, and people who want to have a quiet lunch by the lake.

-When I got to the end of Wallace Lake Road, I parked outside the yellow tape, so I didn’t get blocked in by the other cars.
+When I got to the end of Wallace Lake Road, I parked outside the yellow tape, so I didn’t get blocked in by other cars.
 "Come on through LT..."
-Deputy Matt Henry lifted the tape, and I slid under.
+Deputy Matt Henry lifted the tape for me.
 He wrote my name on his list of everyone who entered the scene.
 I walked a hundred yards to a crowd of people, mostly deputies, gathered beneath a portable trailer containing flood lights.
 They were looking at a bundle of laundry laying fifteen feet from the edge of the pavement and twenty feet from the lake.
-The outer layer of the bundle was a white comforter with black flowers printed on it.
+The outer layer of the bundle was a black comforter with white floral prints.

 2019 had been a dry fall for north Louisiana, but the new year ushered in twice the rain as normal.
 Three days earlier, 5 inches of rain fell, swelling Wallace Lake within a few feet of the parking lot.
 When the rain stopped on Wednesday, temperatures dropped into the twenties.
-By Leap Year Saturday, the high temperature was 65 degrees, and the discarded bundle of laundry was laying in the grass instead of the lake.
+By Leap Year Saturday, the high was 65 degrees, and the discarded bundle of laundry was no longer in the lake.
+Instead, it was in the grass near the parking lot.

 Justin Sundquist was the first deputy on scene.
 He talked to the teens who had called, and they told him they thought there was a body wrapped up in the bundle.
 Justin took plenty of pictures before cutting through the sheets and blankets to find a person's hand.
-Upon his discovery, he stopped what he was doing, backed away and called detectives.
-Justin thought the victim may have been a woman because the fingers on the hand had rings on them, including the thumb.
+He backed away and called detectives.
+Justin thought the victim may have been a woman because her fingers were covered with rings.

-On the first pleasant day of winter, the bundle lay conspicuously near the picnic tables.
-A bag of garbage wouldn't have been unusual in the park, but comforter tied in a knot seemed like something more than illegal dumping.
-Its presence in the park on Saturday afternoon suggested it had not been there long.
+On the first pleasant day of winter, the bundle lay conspicuously in the open near the picnic tables.
+A bag of garbage wouldn't have been unusual in the park, but a comforter carefully tied in a knot seemed like something more than illegal dumping.
+Its presence in the grass by the lake on Saturday afternoon suggested it had not been there very long.

-A nearby resident who saw the police cars called and told Dispatch and said a white van backed up near the lake around 3 pm.
+A nearby resident saw the police cars at the park called and told Dispatch a white van backed up near the lake around 3 pm.
 The caller thought whoever was in the van may have left the bundle behind.
-Detectives spent hours looking for the nondescript white van, but it was just a distraction.
+Detectives spent hours looking for the nondescript white van, but ultimately, it was just a distraction.

 Prudhome was patient, thorough, and not easily distracted.
 Three years earlier, he worked at the jail and knew Nordby from the work release program.